Tokyo Rent Desk

 Move-in costs in Tokyo, line by line.

-The standard 4–6 months of rent up front, broken down: deposit, key money, agency fee, guarantor, fire insurance, lock change, cleaning.
+The standard four to six months of rent up front, broken down: deposit, key money, agency fee, guarantor, fire insurance, lock change, cleaning.
 What is negotiable, what is not, and the hidden fees worth watching for.

 • For international renters